vatpac-technology/sops/docs/enroute/Brisbane Centre/TRT.md

     <span class="hotline">**BRM ADC** -> **SWY**</span>: "NQC, A045"

 ### CIN TCU
 The Standard assignable level from TRT(KIY) to CIN TCU is `F130`, tracking via CIN VOR.

 All other aircraft must be voice coordinated to CIN TCU prior to **20nm** from the boundary.

 The Standard Assignable level from CIN TCU to TRT(KIY) is `F190`, and tracking via their planned route.

+#### CIN ADC
+When CIN TCU is offline, coordination is not required between TRT(KIY) and CIN ADC.
+Aircraft entering CIN ADC airspace shall be handed off, and instructed to contact CIN ADC for onwards clearance.

 ### IND(INE) (Oceanic)
 As per [Standard Coordination Procedures](../../../controller-skills/coordination/#enr-oceanic), Heads-up coordinate prior to **15 mins** to boundary.